webability/WAJAF/readme.txt

 - lovfieldElement implemented
 - _4glnode modified to register all events, not only the first one in list
 - Error corrected in wajaf.lib in the classes delimiters
+- Modified 'help' tag to 'helpdescription' tag for the group elements.
+Examples, javascript code and wajaf.lib adjusted for this change

 V2, build 1 - 2012-06-19: